BEFORE THE FISH, WILDLIFE AND PARKS COMMISSION

-1. The Fish, Wildlife and Parks Commission (commission) has determined the following reasons justify the adoption of a temporary emergency rule:
+1. The Department of Fish, Wildlife and Parks (department) has determined the following reasons justify the adoption of a temporary emergency rule:

-(d) Therefore, as this situation constitutes an imminent peril to public health, safety, and welfare, and this threat cannot be averted or remedied by any other administrative act, the commission adopts the following temporary emergency rule.
+(c) Therefore, as this situation constitutes an imminent peril to public health, safety, and welfare, and this threat cannot be averted or remedied by any other administrative act, the department adopts the following temporary emergency rule.
 The emergency rule will be sent as a press release to newspapers throughout the state.
 Also, signs informing the public of the closure will be posted at access points.
-The rule will be sent to interested parties, and published as a temporary emergency rule in Issue No. 16 of the 2008 Montana Administrative Register.
+The rule will be sent to interested parties, and published as a temporary emergency rule in Issue No. 17 of the 2012 Montana Administrative Register.

-2. The commission will make reasonable accommodations for persons with disabilities who wish to participate in the rulemaking process and need an alternative accessible format of the notice.
-If you require an accommodation, contact the department no later than 5:00 p.m. on September 19, 2008, to advise us of the nature of the accommodation that you need.
+2. The department will make reasonable accommodations for persons with disabilities who wish to participate in the rulemaking process and need an alternative accessible format of the notice.
+If you require an accommodation, contact the department no later than 5:00 p.m. on September 21, 2012, to advise us of the nature of the accommodation that you need.
 Please contact Jessica Snyder, Fish, Wildlife and Parks, 1420 East Sixth Avenue, P.O.
-Box 200701, Helena, MT 59620-0701; telephone (406) 444-4594; fax (406) 444-7456; or e-mail email@example.com.
+Box 200701, Helena, MT 59620-0701; telephone (406) 444-9785; fax (406) 444-7456; or e-mail email@example.com.

 4. The text of the temporary emergency rule provides as follows:

-RULE I CANYON FERRY RESERVOIR TEMPORARY EMERGENCY CLOSURE (1) The Canyon Ferry Reservoir closure is located in Broadwater County.
+RULE I BEARTOOTH WILDLIFE MANAGEMENT AREA TEMPORARY EMERGENCY CLOSURE (1) The Beartooth Wildlife Management Area is located in Lewis and Clark County.

 5. The rationale for the temporary emergency rule is as set forth in paragraph 1.